Flood Advisory issued for Rio Blanco by NWS - News Break

 Flood Advisory issued for Rio Blanco by NWS

-Effective: 2021-07-23 16:05:00 MDT Expires: 2021-07-24 00:00:00 MDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Remain alert for flooding even in locations not receiving rain.
-Arroyos, streams, and rivers can become raging killer currents in a matter of minutes, even from distant rainfall.
-Target Area: Rio Blanco The National Weather Service in Grand Junction has issued a * Flood Advisory for West Central Rio Blanco County in northwestern Colorado East Central Uintah County in northeastern Utah * Until 800 PM MDT. * At 604 PM MDT, Doppler radar indicated heavy rain due to thunderstorms.
-Minor flooding is ongoing or expected to begin shortly in the advisory area.
-Between 0.4 and 0.7 inches of rain have fallen. * Some locations that will experience flooding include mainly rural areas of West Central Rio Blanco and East Central Uintah Countiesalerts.weather.gov
+Effective: 2021-07-31 20:13:00 MDT Expires: 2021-08-01 09:00:00 MDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Most flood deaths occur in vehicles.
+Be aware of your surroundings and do not drive on flooded roads.
+Target Area: Rio Blanco The National Weather Service in Grand Junction has issued a * Urban and Small Stream Flood Advisory for Western Rio Blanco County in northwestern Colorado * Until 900 PM MDT. * At 552 PM MDT, Doppler radar indicated heavy rain due to thunderstorms.
+This will cause urban and small stream flooding.
+Between 1 and 2 inches of rain have fallen. * Some locations that will experience flooding include Rangely.
+Additional rainfall amounts of 0.5 to 1 inch are expected over the area.
+This additional rain will result in minor flooding.alerts.weather.gov

 Comments / 0